-to be half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
-The ribbons are to be sewn centrally above the button on the pocket flap but there is to be a space of not less than $\frac{1}{2}$ inch between outer ribbon and the sleeve seam.
+2. Medal Ribbons.
+Are to be sewn on blue tunic, and on blue and khaki battledress blouses.
+On the drill tunic and bush jacket ribbons are to be worn on a bar or bars.
+The ribbons are to be three-eighths of an inch in length, sewn in the proper sequence, the senior Decoration or Medal commencing from the inner edge of the top row; they are not to overlap and when there is not sufficient room to wear them in one row they are to be worn in two or more rows.
+Normally five or less medal ribbons are to be worn in one row, but this is dependent upon the physique of the individual and type of garment (i.e., with closed or open neck).
+The bottom edge of the lowest row is to be half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
+The ribbons are to be sewn centrally above the button of the pocket flap but there is to be a space of not less than $\frac{1}{4}$ inch between outer ribbon and the sleeve seam.
 When two or more rows are worn, the upper rows are to be completed last.
 When there is a smaller number of ribbons in the second or subsequent rows the shorter rows are to be arranged centrally above the button of the pocket flap.